prodakt/lncRna/README.md

 - **Easy Setup of Individual Steps**:<br/>
 The package allows researchers to set up individual steps of the lncRNA identification process into pipelines in a simple and intuitive way.
 Users can easily define and customize each step, such as data preprocessing, feature extraction, and coding potential analysis, based on their specific requirements.
 - **Combination of Results**: <br/>
-The package enables the combination of results from coding potential analyses in all possible combinations.
-By integrating multiple algorithms or strategies for coding potential assessment, researchers can leverage the strengths of different approaches and increase the accuracy and reliability of lncRNA predictions.
+The package enables merging of the results from coding potential analyses in all possible combinations.
+By integrating multiple algorithms or strategies for coding potential assessment, researchers can leverage the strength of different approaches and increase the accuracy and reliability of lncRNA predictions.
 - **Statistical Analysis**:<br/>
 Our package incorporates advanced statistical analysis capabilities to compute key metrics such as accuracy and precision.
 These statistics provide quantitative measures to assess the performance of different pipelines and combinations of steps.
 Researchers can objectively evaluate the effectiveness of each pipeline and select the most appropriate combination for their specific research goals.
 - **Most Accurate Pipeline Execution**:</br>